 Recently, we’ve seen a growing weariness among those working on longstanding efforts to transform public education.
 But we don’t think it’s because those pushing for better schools have lost faith in the potential of children.
 Rather, the exasperation felt is around the question of how to achieve transformative change when a deep-rooted status quo seems to push back at every turn.

 This exhaustion is understandable in some respects.
 With just a handful of exceptions, very few cities have seen sustained improvements in student achievement.
 NAEP scores across the country are mostly listless.
-The U.S. ranks on the PISA and unrest among educators grows rapidly in many regions around the country.
+The U.S. ranks 31st of 70 countries in math, science, and reading on the PISA and unrest among educators grows rapidly in many regions around the country.

 Almost every day, well-intentioned educators and the philanthropists who support them run headlong into the challenge of trying to create meaningful impact in a system that is not conducive to change.
 But advocates who are willing to broaden their lens and take a more “ecosystem-oriented approach,” thinking critically about and focusing on advocacy, politics, and policy, can move the needle towards sustainable change in these complex systems.